YouTube provides all my videos about Endyr:

 Please "like" the videos and subscribe to the channel to keep updated.

-Like what sou see?
-But you don't like monthly fees?
+Like what you see, but don't like monthly fees?
 Prefer to buy the game just once instead?
 And maybe support the dev at the same time?
 It's all possible now and it's called "lifetime account"!
 No registration necessary; you'll just get an unlocking code: (or multiple codes to gift them to your friends ;-)

 This special offer is only valid until release date.